seanbaxter/circle/new-circle/README.md

 _Circle classic_ focused on compile-time execution.
 It was an exercise rotating the language from the runtime to the compile-time domain: the compiler integrated a complete ABI-aware interpreter, and could execute any code during translation, including making foreign function calls to compiled libaries.
 This allowed configuration-driven program generation, where a translation unit could open a file (like a .json or .csv file), read the contents at compile time, and programmatically generate types and AST by branching on the loaded data.

 The keyword for activating this behavior was `@meta`.
 I used the `@` character to prefix reserved tokens without clashing with identifiers in existing code.
-With the pragma feature mechanism, this is no longer necessary.
+With the feature directive mechanism, this is no longer necessary.
 A `[meta]` feature can reserved ordinary identifiers.

 ```cpp
 template<typename...
 Ts>